RubenOAlvarado/aplazo-backend-challenge-solution/README.md

 ## Overview
 This project implements a RESTful API for managing customers and loans in a BNPL (Buy Now, Pay Later) system.
 It provides core functionality for credit line management, loan creation, and payment tracking.
+Feel free to take it as a guide or fork it as your solution.
+The project follows best practices, design patterns and clean architecture.

 ## Key Features
 - **Customer Management**